Sivaram Mony

-Shivaram Mony, is an Indian feature film director, actor and editor who works in Malayalam cinema.
+Shivaram Mony (born 1989) is an Indian feature film director, actor and editor who works in Malayalam cinema.
 He made his directorial debut through Matchbox produced by Revathy Kalamandir owned by G.Suresh Kumar & Menaka.
 His second feature as a director, editor and a writer was Thi.Mi.Ram which was released on NeeStream OTT platform in April 2021.
 Thi.Mi.Ram was selected to be included in the Indian Panorama of Chennai International Film Festival 2021.
 His third feature film is Shubhadinam which was directed and edited by him.
 Currently he is working on his next feature along with a new generation web series project.
 He owns and operates his own production house named The Social Scape.

 Early life

-Shivaram was born on 1989 in Thiruvananthapuram, Kerala.
+Shivaram was born in 1989 in Thiruvananthapuram, Kerala.

 He did his schooling in Kendriya Vidyalaya, Trivandrum.
 He acquired his bachelor's degree in Visual communication with gold medal from Dr G R Damodaran College of Science, Coimbatore.